Juniper-SE/Apstra-configlets/Juniper/JUNOS/MACSec/README.md

 > 777 Oct 14 08:45:42.912469 license_event_logger:384 message: Received license "installation" event for feature 154
 > 779 Oct 14 08:45:42.912489 license_event_handler:396 LICENSE_EVENT INSTALL/DELETE event:1
 > ```
 >
+> ### Impact
+>
+> The outcome of pushing the licence key via configuration is that the MACsec session gets reset, causing downtime in the network.
+>
 > ### Temporary Workaround
 >